 HAZARDS ASSOCIATED WITH PLUGGING A GENSET DIRECTLY TO HOUSE WIRING:

-- Miswiring of cables can create a hazardous condition.
+- Miswiring can create a hazardous condition.

 If you decided to go for it, be sure to observe the following basic rules and remember- you do it at your own risk.